“And then my heart with pleasure fills and dances with the daffodils.”

 Unable to resist, I pulled over and walked into the field.
 I brought one of the flowers to my nose and inhaled deeply.
 I smiled.
 “Hi, Mom,” I said.

-She told me one of the reasons why she loved daffodils is because they're so stubborn.
+She told me one of the reasons she loved daffodils is because they're so stubborn.
 No matter where we were living, those bulbs came back year after year.
 In Maine and Connecticut, they pushed their determined heads through blankets of snow and shivered in the cold for a few short-lived weeks.
 In the warmer locales of Virginia and the Carolinas, they stretched their toes deep into the Southern earth and stayed a while, soaking up the sun and balmy breezes.

-"You have to let the flower die so that all the food goes back into the bulb.
+She dropped the last bulb into the bucket and said, "You have to let the flower die so that all the food goes back into the bulb.
 If you don't, they won't come back."

 These days, it's hard to find daffodil bulbs in stores.
 I asked a woman at a local nursery why.
 She said, "Daffodils are so easy to grow, you don’t need to buy them.
 If you plant a few bulbs, they’ll fill up a flower bed by the next season."